European Power Trading

 Chapter 4 – Power Trading Markets

-This chapter presents a comprehensive analysis of power trading in the major markets – Germany, France, the Nordic region, the UK, Italy, the Netherlands, and Spain.
+This chapter presents a comprehensive analysis of power trading in the major markets – Germany, France, the Nordic region, the UK, Italy, Spain, and the Netherlands.
 It begins with a big picture profile of total trading volumes in spot and forward markets, followed by summaries of key drivers and trading market “churn factors”.
-The chapter then presents detailed reviews of sector level developments, forward market rankings, and the key trends in all the major markets.
+The chapter then presents detailed reviews of sector developments, forward market rankings, and the key trends in all the major markets.
+A brief review of rising volumes in Q1 2020 follows.
 Major traders are also profiled.
 The chapter concludes with an analysis of the OTC brokerage sector.

 Chapter 5 – Western European Power Exchanges

 This chapter provides a comprehensive review of the western European power exchange business.
 It begins with a summary of the exchanges and their trading segment coverage.
 An overview of exchanges’ expansion initiatives and mergers and acquisitions follows.
-Next trading volume trends from 2014 to 2018 in all the main trading segments (spot, forward, and OTC clearing) are profiled.
-Reviews of exchange market makers, shareholders, and clearing providers follow.
+Next trading volume trends from 2015 to 2019 in all the main trading segments (spot, exchange forward, and OTC clearing) are profiled.

 Chapter 6 – Eastern European Power Exchanges